tubesystem/table-lamp-program/README.md

 # table-lamp-program

 the driver for table lamp
-feather:
+feature :
     on/ off
-todo, add more feather:
+todo, add more feature :
     dim the light
     sensor debouncing, Filter noise, use Schmitt trigger, voice control on/off